Ruidiaz scores pair, Sounders top Pumas 3-0 to win CCL title

+SEATTLE (AP) — For many years, the Seattle Sounders talked of wanting to be the first team from Major League Soccer to be crowned the club champions of CONCACAF, only to stumble along the way to accomplishing their goal.

+It was finally achieved Wednesday night, adding another triumph to Seattle’s list of titles in record fashion.

-SEATTLE (AP)Raul Ruidiaz scored on a deflected shot late in the first half, added a second goal off a perfect counter attack in the 80th minute and the Seattle Sounders beat Pumas 3-0 on Wednesday night to win the CONCACAF Champions League title.
+Raúl Ruidíaz scored on a deflected shot late in the first half, added a second goal off a perfect counter attack in the 80th minute and the Seattle Sounders beat Pumas 3-0 to win the CONCACAF Champions League title.

-The Sounders became the first team from Major League Soccer to claim the championship of club teams in North and Central America and the Caribbean since the current format was adopted in 2008.
+The Sounders became the first team from MLS to claim the championship of club teams in North and Central America and the Caribbean since the current format was adopted in 2008.
 Seattle was the fifth MLS team to reach the final and the first to finish the task.

+“These are precious, precious moments.
+And then when you missed the opportunity a few times, you don’t want to do it too often,” Seattle goalkeeper Stefan Frei said.
+“So I’m really happy we’re able to take care of this today and write history.

 Officially, Seattle won the two-leg final 5-2.
 But with away goals not a tiebreaker in the final, whoever won the second leg in Seattle outright would be the champion.

-The second goal was even better.
-Precise passes from Jordan Morris to Lodeiro and then Ruidiaz left the striker in perfect position to beat Talavera.
+It was the largest crowd to ever attend a match in any round of the CCL.
+And they roared again after the second goal.
+Precise passes from Alex Roldan to Jordan Morris to Lodeiro and then Ruidíaz left the striker in perfect position to beat Talavera.

+“It was a great team goal.
+We knew those spaces were going to open up a bit when they were pushing,” Morris said.

 Lodeiro’s goal just added to the party and the 3-0 win was the largest margin of victory in any CCL final match.